Fricative

-The usage of two other terms is less standardized: "Spirant" is an older term for fricatives used by some American and European phoneticians and phonologists for non-sibilant fricatives.
-"Strident" could mean just "sibilant", but some authors include also labiodental and uvular fricatives in the class.
+The usage of two other terms is less standardized: "Spirant" is an older term used by some American and European phoneticians and phonologists for non-sibilant fricatives.
+It contrasts with the term "strident", which could just mean "sibilant", but some authors also include labiodental and uvular fricatives in the class.

 Types

 The airflow is not completely stopped in the production of fricative consonants.
 In other words, the airflow experiences friction.